 Notre Dame and Baylor to meet in Sunday's title game

-It will be the first championship game since 2012 when both coaches — McGraw and Baylor's Kim Mulkey — are women.
+It will also be the first championship game since 2012 when both coaches — Notre Dame's Muffet McGraw and Baylor's Kim Mulkey — are women.

-"The same two," McGraw said after Friday night's 81-76 semifinal win over UConn.
-"This weekend we're all about basketball right now.
-So want to really focus on that.
-I am excited to have two women in the final."

-McGraw, during her Thursday's news conference, said it's time for more women in positions of power, and not just in women's basketball.
-She is disappointed that there aren't more female leaders in all walks of life.
+McGraw has addressed a number of issues recently including female assistant coaches and a lack of them in men's college basketball.

 Baylor and Notre Dame will both be looking for a third national championship in a rematch of the 2012 title game won by the Lady Bears 80-61.